giopeto/OpenShiftSpringApp/README.md

 # OpenShiftSpringApp
 ===========================

-E-shop
+Building E-shop.

 About
 -----

-The projects aim is to demonstrate the Java implementation of a simple REST interface which is used by an AngularJS application.
+The projects aim is to demonstrate the Java implementation of a REST interface which is used by an AngularJS application.
 The following topics are covered:

 * A NoSQL database that holds data.
 * A REST service that exposes the data in the database.
 * Authentication and authorization against the REST service.
-* A AngularJS application that allows users to view or edit items, groups entries depending on their role, add items to their basket, and create orders
+* A AngularJS application that allows users to view or edit items, groups entries depending on their role, add items to their basket, and create orders.
 * A responsive design.

 Technologies